xemlock/php-latex/README.md

 The main purpose of this library is to provide a valid LaTeX output from, not always valid, user input.
 You can also render LaTeX code to HTML, with one limitation though - rendering to HTML is done only for the text mode, the math mode needs to be handled by a JavaScript library - in the browser.
 For this I recommend using [MathJax](https://www.mathjax.org/).

+Bear in mind that not every LaTeX command is recognized or implemented.
+If you happen to need a command that's not supported you can either define it manually (see description below), or file a [feature request](https://github.com/xemlock/php-latex/issues/new/choose).

 ## Installation

 To use php-latex, you install it just as any other php package - with [Composer](https://getcomposer.org/).